 Reply: Thank you for your thoughtful consideration of our paper.

 To provide a clearer understanding of our selection process, we have included a flowchart, following the PRISMA diagram, illustrating the procedure used to determine the inclusion of papers in the current study (in p.6).
 We hope this additional clarification addresses your concern.

+Figure 2.
+Paper Selection Procedure (adapted from PRISMA Flow Diagram (Page et al., 2021)).

+The selection of the eligible papers was based on specific criteria:

+The paper must primarily utilize the SMT as their method.

+The experimental design should not incorporate any stimuli that could potentially trigger a familiarity effect (e.g., using self-face, self-name).

+The trial-level data is either openly available or declared to be obtainable upon request, enabling us to estimate at least one reliability index.

 Reviewer Comment 1.1.1 — It is also a bit surprising that the datasets from the original study by Sui et al. 2012 were not included.